heidtJJ/File_Browser/README.md

 # File_Browser
 A simple File Browser.

-This software project is a file browser which allows people to open files as well as browse to other "links" within a file.
+This project is a file browser which allows people to open files as well as browse to other "links" within a file.

 Here are more details.
 The files are plain text files that may contain anchors that provide links to other files.
 More precisely, an anchor is a string of the form: